Leadership

 On AI

-The organizations doing well in AI right now are not necessarily the ones with the best models.
+The organizations doing well in AI right now are not the ones with the best models.
 They’re the ones that built the infrastructure to govern AI at scale: access controls, monitoring, accountability for when outputs are wrong, and a framework that doesn’t need to be rebuilt from scratch for every new use case.
+The model question resolves relatively quickly as the market moves.
+The governance layer is what determines whether AI stays with the team that built it or scales across the organization.

 On vendor management